-- Cooperative efforts.
-The program would provide information to park managers on interpark and inter-organizational cooperative approaches to invasive plant management.
-It would provide a strategic collaboration in planning and implementing field actions that are in accord with this EPMP/EA.
-Despite this collaboration, any planning compliance for actions that extend beyond the scope of this EPMP/EA would be the responsibility of the park. - Training.
+- Training.
 The program would provide training to park staff in order to increase the capacity of parks to manage invasive plants. - Staging.
-The customary EPMT consists of a group of trained technicians that undertake treatment at all member parks.
+The customary IPMT consists of a group of trained technicians that undertake treatment at all member parks.
 This is not a feasible approach for 15 parks in eight states.
-This Network program would assist parks in gaining access to human resources and equipment for invasive plant management activities, including providing field assistance and monitoring.
-Actions in the field may consist of those initiated and led by the parks, those led by the EPMT staff, and those that are combined efforts. - Prevention, Early Detection, and Rapid Response.
+This Network program would assist parks in gaining access to human resources and equipment for invasive plant management activities, including providing field assistance for post-treatment feedback and providing cyclical monitoring.
+Actions in the field may consist of those initiated and led by the parks, those led by the IPMT staff, and those that are combined efforts. - Prevention, Early Detection, and Rapid Response.
 While difficult to implement, prevention is intended to reduce the need to control invasive plants.
-The Network monitors each park at least once every five years.
-Park staff remains vigilant, looking for new infestations.
-Following detection, the EPMT could develop strategies and commit resources to eradicate an invasion with little additional compliance, if the situation fits the programmatic EPMP/EA conditions. - Management of Established Invasions.
+The Network monitors each park at least once every five years, specifically analyzing trends in invasive plant abundance and distribution.
+Additionally, fire-effects monitoring occurs after fire is used for plant management and plant community monitoring occurs cyclically, providing additional opportunities to detect invasive plants.
+Park staff remains vigilant, looking for new infestations as well, and is often the best source for early detection information.
+All these entities would pool information within an invasive plant management program.
+Following detection, the IPMT could develop strategies and commit resources to eradicate an invasion with little additional compliance, if the situation fits the programmatic IPMP/EA conditions. - Management of Established Invasions.
 While prevention and early detection are preferred strategies, invasive plants have become established in all Network parks.
-The EPMT coordinator would work with park managers to focus efforts on the most critical resource threats and on invasions that can be realistically addressed. - Adaptive Management.
+The IPMT coordinator would work with park managers to focus efforts on the most critical resource threats and on invasions that can be realistically addressed. - Adaptive Management.
 The program would oversee collection of information needed to evaluate program effectiveness.
 A good database that supports short-term and long-term assessment of treatment effectiveness ensures sustainability of management and long-range planning.